bobbihalsell/SafeUnlearning/README.md

 After logging in to WandB through your terminal, SafeUnlearning allows you to optionally save training results to the WandB platform, dramatically improving your training logging and visualization capabilities.

 ## Who this project is for
-This project is intended for two groups of users:
-* Machine unlearning researchers who need a flexible pipeline containing SOTA algorithms to accelerate their research on new attacks and unlearning algorithms.
+This project is intended for machine unlearning researchers who need a flexible pipeline containing SOTA algorithms to accelerate their research on new attacks and unlearning algorithms.

-* Machine learning practitioners who need to perform machine unlearning jobs on custom models and datasets.

 ## Project dependencies
 Before using this app, you will need to ensure you have the following prerequisites: